Macron’s ship is taking water once again, but Le Pen gives him a hand

 Macron’s Stars

 are fading…The administration had anticipated that Le Pen’s National Rally and Melanchon’s far-left France would decline to join forces in opposition to Macron’s alliance.
-But as more analysts point out, their strategy of divide and conquer backfired, and the vote demonstrates that, given the composition of the National Assembly, it was in the end very hard to come to an agreement on a subject as polarising as immigration.
+But as more analysts point out, their strategy of divide and conquer backfired, and the vote demonstrates that, given the composition of the National Assembly, it was in the end very difficult to come to an agreement on a subject as polarising as immigration.

 The French president saw the loss as a harsh wake-up call and a terrible return from high-level foreign diplomacy to local politics.
-He had largely given his Prime Minister Élisabeth Borne the task of managing the government on a daily basis in an effort to protect himself from the unrest that came when he was put in a position to rule without a certain majority.
+He had largely given his Prime Minister Élisabeth Borne the task of managing the government daily in an effort to protect himself from the unrest that came when he was put in a position to rule without a certain majority.
 During their terms in office, former presidents Charles de Gaulle and François Mitterrand both decided to call new elections in response to uncooperative or unruly legislatures.
-Macron, however, seems to have chosen to rule with an unstable government which can sometimes count on far right friends.
+Macron, however, seems to have chosen to rule with an unstable government which can sometimes count on far-right friends.

-This might be at the same time a problem for Macron, the situation that will be exploited by the left and the right, but also a chance, if Donald Tusk will take up the reigns of the European project with cooperation of Macron, however how it will go?
+This might be at the same time a problem for Macron, the situation that will be exploited by the left and the right, but also a chance, if Donald Tusk will take up the reigns of the European project with the cooperation of Macron, however how will it go?
 We have to wait and see.

 New Anti-Immigration Regime

-When it comes to migration after years of deliberation regarding the revision of its antiquated asylum regulations, the European Union has finally reached a consensus on reforms that will balance the cost of harbouring migrants and refugees and restrict the influx of new individuals.
+When it comes to migration, after years of deliberation regarding the revision of its antiquated asylum regulations, the European Union has finally reached a consensus on reforms that will balance the cost of harbouring migrants and refugees and restrict the influx of new individuals.
 Following a night of negotiations, envoys from member states, the European Parliament, and the European Commission “arrived at an accord on the fundamental political aspects” of the Pact on Migration and Asylum, according to a statement released by the Spanish presidency of the EU on 20 December.

 It pushes for accelerated deportation for rejected asylum seekers, expedited screening of irregular arrivals, and the establishment of border detention centres.
 Additionally, a solidarity mechanism is proposed to alleviate the strain on Southern countries grappling with massive migrant influxes.
-Prior to its probable 2024 ratification by the European Council, which represents the 27 member states, and the European Parliament, the accord remains to be formally authorised.
+Before its probable 2024 ratification by the European Council, which represents the 27 member states, and the European Parliament, the accord remains to be formally authorised.

 Subscribe to Cross-border Talks’ YouTube channel!
 Follow the project’s Facebook and Twitter page!
 And here are the podcast’s Telegram channel and its Substack newsletter!